 // Example output:

-// Request Method: POST
+// Request Method: POSTExplanation:

-• Useful for handling different request types in routing or controller logic.
+'GET'if the variable is not set. - Useful for handling different request types in routing or controller logic.